pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 4) We then make a new instance of a `VariableTracker`, `TupleVariable`out of the `items` and `options`.
 This then allows us to install all the appropriate guards from the `items` that make up the new `TupleVariable`

-Note: You may wonder - where the did the first guards come from?
+Note: You may wonder - where did the first guards come from?
 Propagation is good and all, but don't we need something created before it can be propagated.
 Yes!
 Remember that `VariableBuilder` above?
 It calls `make_guards` as it creates `VariableTracker` instances, from `f_locals`.
 This in turn calls into the `source`, to have it create guards.

 After all this, bytecode translation is done and we are one step closer to producing `GuardedCode`.
 We now understand how locals become `VariableTracker`s, how instructions are handled, and where guards are called on for creation.
 Before we can go into seeing how code and guards are combined into a GuardedCode object, we need to dig a little bit into those `make_guard` and `source.create_guard` calls above.
 We can then understand, really, what was going on when we made guards alongside, and on, `VariableTracker` instances.

 ## Making Guards
 Guards are just python objects, of the class `Guard`, however, theres a good amount of detail around this little class.

-Looking at the definition of the dataclass (and therefor, ctor signature), we see that it has a name, a source, and a create function.
+Looking at the definition of the dataclass (and therefore, ctor signature), we see that it has a name, a source, and a create function.
 ```
 @dataclasses.dataclass
 class Guard: